 $35 adoption fee

-A carrier for a cat (or cardboard carriers will be available for purchase)
+A carrier for a cat (or cardboard carriers will be available while supplies last)

 Frequently Asked Questions